kutayozbay/Trading-Bot-Version-1.0/README.md

 # Trading Bot Version 1.0
- Real time trading bot using Binance API
+ Real time trading bot using Binance API and several Python Libraries.
+This bot use RSI indicator to trade in real time.
+This is the very first version of the bot, upgrades are yet to release.